Minnesota

 Criteria for all applicants

-• You must be willing to provide an email address for your profile.
+• You must provide an email address for your profile.
 (This will not be listed on the website, but it will be used to create a unique contact form linked to your email address.)